 Surprising facts about Mexico

-What comes to your mind first when you think about Mexican culture?
+What’s the first thing that comes to your mind when you think of Mexico?

-Mariachis, tequila, tacos, breathtaking beaches, and cactus?
-These are all legitimate associations – but Mexico’s natural and cultural diversity includes much more than that.
+Step pyramids, mariachi music, tequila, tacos, breathtaking sandy beaches, cenotes, and towering cacti are all the first associations that come to mind, but Mexico’s natural and cultural diversity includes so much more.

-Surprising facts about Mexico described below will show some other aspects of the country that you were surely unaware of.
+These surprising facts about Mexico will show some other aspects of the country that you were surely unaware of.
+This insight into Mexican culture can be very revealing when it comes to understanding the country.

 Mexico is home to the world’s largest pyramid

-The pyramid of Cholula in the Mexican Federal State Puebla happens to be the largest pyramid in the world.
+The Pyramid of Cholula, near Puebla, is the largest pyramid in the world.

-Featuring a height of 66 meters, a 400-meter base, and a total volume of 4.5 million cubic meters the pyramid is significantly larger than the pyramid of Giza, even though it is less popular.
+Featuring a height of 66 meters, a 400-meter base, and a total volume of 4.5 million cubic meters the Pyramid of Cholula is significantly larger than the Egyptian Pyramid of Giza, even though it is less popular.

-Despite its impressive size, it can literally be overlooked, the reason being: The pyramid of Cholula is hidden under a mountain.
-The eye-catching construction is in fact the church built by the Spaniard conquerors on top of the pyramid.
+Despite its impressive size, you can literally miss it because the Pyramid of Cholula is hidden under a mountain.
+The eye-catching structure is actually a church built by the Spanish conquerors on top of the pyramid.

 69 different languages are spoken in Mexico